 prices curve's dynamic: the difference between the price behavior of first nearby contracts and deferred contracts .
 The movements in the prices of the prompt contracts are larger than the other ones.
 This results in a decreasing pattern of volatilities along the prices curve.
 Indeed, the variance of futures prices and the correlation between the nearest and subsequent futures prices decline with maturity.
 This phenomenon is usually called the Samuelson effect.
-Intuitively, it happens because a shock affecting the nearby contract price has an impact on succeeding prices that decreases as maturity increases [28].
+Intuitively, it happens because a shock affecting the nearby contract price has an impact on succeeding prices that decreases as maturity increases [80].
 As futures contracts reach their expiration date, they react much stronger to information shocks, due to the ultimate convergence of futures prices to spot prices upon maturity.
 These price disturbances influencing mostly the short-term part of the curve are due to the physical market, and to demand and supply shocks.
 The Samuelson effect seems however particularly important in the end of our observation period, suggesting that there are quite a lot of noises (or shocks) affecting the one-month time series.

-Lastly, figures 2.5 (a) and 2.5 (c) display two temporal bases (respectively three-month

-&lt;sup>6We obtained almost exactly the same figure for the european crude oil market. minus two-month over two-month and two-month minus one-month over one-month) for the European gas oil between 2000 and 2007.
+Lastly, figures 2.5 (a) and 2.5 (c) display two temporal bases (respectively three-month minus two-month over two-month and two-month minus one-month over one-month) for the European gas oil between 2000 and 2007.
 The same general comments than those already proposed for the crude oil can be made for this petroleum product: backwardation is more frequent than contango, except for the end of the period.
 Moreover, short term prices are more volatile.